 If you choose to seek a career as an occupational therapy assistant, you can attend St. Catherine University to earn your OTA degree online.
 You will complete your classes in an engaging online platform, practice your skills in labs and work with real patients during your fieldwork.
 St. Catherine will leave you completely prepared for your new career as an occupational therapy assistant.

-Why should you choose an occupational therapy assistant career?
+Why should you choose a career as an occupational therapy assistant?

 Those who have already worked in another field understand how much work goes into developing a career, including building a strong professional network.
 You will hold an advantage over newer students who aren’t familiar with building networks to improve their chances of landing a job.